antonnerre/blog-test/_posts/2018-01-11-part-2-exploring-new-dataset-and-inference.md

 In this Part, we did the following:
 * We checked our intuition that Popularity and Followers should be positively correlated, using visualization and the appropriate statistical tools;
 * We revealed three additional and interesting patterns, through feature engineering;
-* We carefully analyzed the relationship between what we called Concentration and Popularity, using statistical inference.
+* We carefully analyzed the relationship between what we labelled Concentration and Popularity, using statistical inference.
 * We verified the assumptions of our model, and adapted it accordingly.

 # BONUS: the Unknown Pleasures of Kernel Density Estimates